tophefo/IpCamera/README.md

 ## How to get working video streams

 IMPORTANT:
 The binding has its own file server that works by allowing access to the snapshot and video streams with no user/password for requests that come from an IP located in the white list.
 Requests from outside IP's or internal requests not on the white list will fail to get any answer.
 If you prefer to use your own firewall instead, you can also choose to make the ip whitelist equal "DISABLE" (now the default) to turn this feature off and then all internal IP's will have access.

 There are now multiple ways to get a moving picture:

-+ Animated GIF.
-+ HLS (Http Live Streaming) which uses h264.
++ HLS (Http Live Streaming) which can use high res h264.
 This can be used to cast to Chromecast devices and works well in iOS/Apple devices.
+Other platforms it may be necessary to install a plugin or updates to the browser before the stream can be seen.
 + MJPEG which uses multiple jpeg files one after another to create what is called MOTION JPEG.
 Whilst larger in size, it is more compatible.
-Most cameras limit the resolution in this format so for higher res, use HLS.
+Most cameras limit the resolution in this format so for higher res, use HLS or the snapshots.mjpeg which will often be in a higher res.
++ snapshots.mjpeg which is a special mjpeg stream created by the cameras snapshots that are at the Polling rate.
+If the polling time is too long this may not work so I suggest using with 1000ms poll time.
++ Animated GIF.
+This is small in size and very compatible and handy to use in push notifications, pushover, or emails.

 See this forum thread for examples of how to use snapshots and streams.
 <https://community.openhab.org/t/ip-camera-how-to-clickable-thumbnail-overview-in-sitemaps-that-opens-up-to-a-larger-view/77990>

-To get the first two video formats working, you need to install the ffmpeg program.
+To get some of the video formats working, you need to install the ffmpeg program.
 Visit their site here to learn how <https://ffmpeg.org/>

 Under Linux, Ffmpeg can be installed very easily with this command.